processone/docs.ejabberd.im/content/admin/guide/index.md

 Important notice: make sure Riak has at least read access to that directory.
 Otherwise its startup will likely fail.

+### Redis

+[`Redis`](http://redis.io/) is an advanced key-value cache and store.
+You can use it to store transient data, such as records for C2S (client) sessions.
+There are several options available:

+`redis_server: String`

+:   A hostname of the Redis server.
+The default is `localhost`.

+`redis_port: Port`

+:   The port where the Redis server is accepting connections.
+The defalt
+    is 6379.

+`redis_password: String`

+:   The password to the Redis server.
+The default is an empty string,
+    i.e. no password.

+`redis_db: N`

+:   Redis database number.
+The default is 0.

+`redis_reconnect_timeout: N`

+:   A number of seconds to wait before next connection attempt to the Redis server.
+    The default is 1 second.

+`redis_connect_timeout: N`

+:   A number of seconds to wait for the connection to be established to the Redis
+    server.
+The default is 1 second.

+Example configuration:

+    #!yaml
+    redis_server: "redis.server.com"
+    redis_db: 1

+## Session Management

+By default pointers to C2S sessions are kept in Mnesia.
+You may want to use another database backend for this.
+The option is:

+`sm_db_type: mnesia|odbc|redis`

+:   Note that for `odbc` or `redis` you should have them configured.
+See sections
+    [odbc] or [redis].

 ## Modules Configuration